Granting and Partnership Services

 This is similar to the Strengthening Rural Communities program, where funding was rolled out through the Australian Government’s Rebuilding Regional Communities stream to support COVID recovery in regional communities.

 State Governments too have partnered with FRRR.
 One of the first was the Victorian Government, which oversaw the Victorian Bushfire Appeal Fund (VBAF) following the 2009 Black Saturday bushfires.
-FRRR managed and delivered a series of grants programs focused on the long-term recovery of affected communities, which evolved as needs changed in the ensuing years.
+FRRR managed and delivered a series of grants programs focussed on the long-term recovery of affected communities, which evolved as needs changed in the ensuing years.
 The final program – Grants for Resilience & Wellness – had a specific focus on providing assistance towards community-strengthening and resilience-building projects.
 Started in 2012, the program recently finished and over that time gave nearly $3 million for resilience building projects that strengthen the many bushfire-affected communities.
 The NSW Government has partnered with FRRR more recently to support COVID recovery.

 Get in touch with the FRRR Partnerships team if you’d like to discuss ways that FRRR could deliver a grants program on your behalf to support remote, rural and regional communities.